 The placebo effect

-The placebo effect is a remarkable phenomenon in which a 'placebo' – a fake treatment such a sugar or saline solution – leads to improvement in a patient's condition simply because the person has the expectation that it will be helpful.
+The placebo effect is a remarkable phenomenon in which a placebo – a fake treatment such a sugar or saline solution – leads to improvement in a person's condition simply because the person has the expectation that it will be helpful.
 Likewise, when the belief in the value of an alternative therapy is strong, this can account for the success of a treatment even if scientifically it may not be accepted.

 - People may get better due to the natural course of an illness and think this could be due to their alternative therapy.

-- An alternative therapy may be tried after trying conventional medical treatment and when symptoms improve, it is attributed to the new therapy rather than the medical treatment.
+- An alternative therapy may be tried after conventional medical treatment and when symptoms improve, it is attributed to the new therapy rather than the medical treatment.

 - If the original diagnosis is wrong, then claims of a cure are meaningless.